USS Suwannee (CVE-27): 1945

 After five days in Seeadler Harbor, Suwannee got underway to return to the west coast for major repairs.
 She stopped at Pearl Harbor, overnight on 19–20 November, and arrived at Puget Sound Navy Yard, on 26 November.
 Her repairs were completed by 31 January 1945; and, after brief stops at Hunter's Point and Alameda, California, she headed west and back into the war.
-The escort carrier stopped at Pearl Harbor, from 16–23 February, at Tulagi, from 4–14 March, and at Ulithi, from 21–27 March, before arriving off Okinawa, on 1 April.
+The escort carrier stopped at Pearl Harbor, from 16 to 23 February, at Tulagi, from 4–14 March, and at Ulithi, from 21 to 27 March, before arriving off Okinawa, on 1 April.

 Her first assignment was close air support for the invasion troops, but, within a few days, she settled down to a routine of pounding the kamikaze bases at Sakishima Gunto.
 For the major portion of the next 77 days, her planes continued to deny the enemy the use of those air bases.
 Periodically, she put into the anchorage at Kerama Retto, to rearm and replenish, but she spent the bulk of her time in air operations at sea.

 On 16 June, she headed for San Pedro Bay, in Leyte Gulf.
 She remained there for a week, then returned to the Netherlands East Indies, at Makassar Strait, to support the landings at Balikpapan, Borneo.
 The carrier reentered San Pedro Bay, on 6 July, and spent the next month there.
 On 3 August, she got underway for Okinawa, arriving in Buckner Bay, three days later.

 Hostilities ended on 15 August, but Suwannee remained at Okinawa, for the next three weeks.
-On 7 September, Van Valkenburgh stood out of Buckner Bay, in company with Anthony, Wadsworth, Beale, and Ammen, as screen for the carriers Suwannee, Chenango, Cape Gloucester, and the cruiser Birmingham, bound for Japan and occupation duty in the erstwhile enemy's waters.
+On 7 September, Van Valkenburgh stood out of Buckner Bay, in company with Anthony, Wadsworth, Beale, and Ammen, as screen for the carriers Suwannee, Chenango, Cape Gloucester, and the cruiser Birmingham, bound for Japan, and occupation duty in the erstwhile enemy's waters.
 For the week that followed, the group operated off the coast of Kyushu, southwest of Nagasaki, Japan, while aircraft from the carriers patrolled the island and coast and assisted in locating mines in the clearance operations paving the way for entry into the harbor at Nagasaki.
-The ships had entered Nagasaki Harbor by 15 September while Allied prisoners of war (New Zealand) were taken on board the hospital ship Haven.
+The ships had entered Nagasaki Harbor by 15 September, while Allied prisoners of war from New Zealand, were taken on board the hospital ship Haven.
 The carriers were sent there because of their medical facilities and doctors.
 Chenango left Nagasaki, on the morning of 15 September, with war prisoners.
 Crew members of Suwannee were given shore leave during their stay and observed the devastation of ground zero first hand.
 Suwannee and all the other ships in port experienced very difficult circumstances when typhoon Ida hit on 17 September.
 While moored between two buoys with two 32 mm steel cables and an 8 in hawser both bow and stern, she lost all contact with the stern buoy and moved dangerously close to shore.
 The bow cables and hawser held and she remained safely in place by turning the screws to maintain position.